-- .1 All internal collector roads and access streets; - .2 A four lane median divided arterial road being the extension of Discovery Drive from Node C north to the northern boundary of the precinct in accordance with the MHIA.
-The initial standard of construction is to be a two lane median divided road. - .3 A four lane median divided road being the North-South Arterial Road with provision for a public transport corridor between Node C and Node D in accordance with the provisions of the MHIA.
-The initial standard of construction will be a two lane road together with possible works required on roadways abutting the precinct.
+- .1 All internal collector roads and access streets; - .2 A four lane median divided arterial road being the extension of Discovery Drive from Node C north to the northern boundary of the adjacent Central East Residential Precinct in accordance with the MHIA.
+The initial standard of construction is to be a two lane median divided road.

-- .4 A trunk collector road in Townley Drive from the North-South Arterial Road to the next intersection to the South. - .5 A trunk collector road as an extension of Townley Drive north of the North-South Arterial Road to the next intersection to the north. - .6 Intersections at the intersection points along the extension northwards of Discovery Drive and the additional intersection with the North-South Arterial Road between Nodes C and D to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, standup lanes and traffic signals.
-The staging of traffic signals may be undertaken in accordance with a timetable approved by Council as per the MHIA; and - .7 Bikeways and pathways, including commuter and recreational bikeways generally as shown on Figure 4, in accordance with the MHIA.
+- .3 Intersections at the intersection points along the extension northwards of Discovery Drive and the additional intersection with the North-South Arterial Road between Nodes C and D to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, stand-up lanes and traffic signals.
+The staging of traffic signals may be undertaken in accordance with a timetable approved by Council as per the MHIA; and - .4 Bikeways and pathways, including commuter and recreational bikeways generally as shown on Figure 4, in accordance with the MHIA.